bakhtik/knowledge/development/ppp/objects_values_types.md

 ![types](img/types.png)

 **Int**s, **bool**s, **char**s, and **double**s are fixed size of memory.
 A **string** keeps track of number of characters it holds.
-Different strings can take up differen amount of space.
+Different strings can take up different amount of space.

-The meaning of bits in memory is competely dependent on the type used to access it.
-The bits of memory get meaning only when we decide how that momety is to be interpreted.
+The meaning of bits in memory is completely dependent on the type used to access it.
+The bits of memory get meaning only when we decide how that memory is to be interpreted.

 A **bit** is a unit of computer memory that can hold the value 0 or 1.